 Libraries Are Still the Fabric of a Free Society

-Libraries are still an institution essential to a free society—even if you are in the confines of the prison environment.
-Correctional facilities are microcosms of the "outside world;" they are little cities in themselves, and like cities, supply the needs of their population as best they can.
+Libraries are still an institution essential to a free society—even in the confines of the prison environment.
+Correctional facilities are microcosms of the "outside world"; they are little cities in themselves, and like cities, supply the needs of their population as best they can.

-Most people's perceptions of prison come from what they hear on the street or from Hollywood, and in most cases, there is a great deal of hyperbole involved in those narratives.
-Residents of correctional facilities however, manage to survive.
-The human psyche is adept and many people have survived situations of confinement and despair.
+Most people's perceptions of prison come from what they hear on the street or from Hollywood, and, in most cases, there is a great deal of hyperbole involved in those narratives.
+Residents of correctional facilities manage to survive.
+The human psyche is adept, and many people have survived situations of confinement and despair.

 You've probably heard it said many different ways: books set us free.
-In the confines of community where borders are defined by steel bars, barbed wire lined fences, and cement walls, the library is a place where inmates can find solace and a means to connect with a more comfortable world.
-This is no different for the leisure reader who visits the public library in their city center, inmates visit the library to discover pleasure through books or periodical literature.
+In the confines of a community where borders are defined by steel bars, barbed-wire-lined fences, and cement walls, the library is a place where inmates can find solace and a means to connect with a more comfortable world.
+Like leisure readers on the outside, who visit the public library in their city center, inmates visit the library to discover pleasure through books or periodical literature.

-Prisons in California are all required by the Title 15 - the state rules that regulate how correctional facilities are to operate - to have libraries available to the inmates.
-Article 3, Section 3120 states "Each warden shall ensure a library, law library and related services are maintained for the benefit of all inmates in their facility...".
-Libraries are designed to provide not just recreational and educational reading but access to the courts - inmates are permitted legal research and copy assistance as well as literature that supports education and recreational reading.
+Prisons in California are all required by Title 15 (the state rules that regulate the operation of correctional facilities) to have libraries available to the inmates.
+Article 3, Section 3120 states, "Each warden shall ensure a library, law library and related services are maintained for the benefit of all inmates in their facility."
+Libraries are designed to provide not just recreational and educational reading but access to the courts: inmates are permitted legal research and copy assistance.

 Many patrons in the prison library will use their time to pursue their cases.
 Libraries have access to case law, codes and a wide variety of research materials that help them create petitions, file appeals or verify the validity of a decision that has been made.
 They may need access to court forms or pleading papers to help prepare their filings or may require multiple copies of a case so they can provide the proper offices with their legal materials.

 Other readers in the library will choose to read newspapers and periodicals.
 Because sensitive information can be found in city newspapers, most prisons will subscribe to titles such as the New York Times or USA Today.
-In California, the Daily Journal—a law based newspaper and the Daily Appellate Report (DAR) are readily available.
+In California, the Daily Journal—a law based newspaper—and the Daily Appellate Report (DAR) are readily available.
 The DAR publishes cases from the courts of appeal in the state.
-Often these cases will provide support for a library user who may be interested in finding support for a case they are working on.
+Often these cases help a library user find support for a case they are working on.

 Books Are Positive Distractions and Safe Escapes

-One of the things that should be kept in mind is that the prison is often an environment of monotony, deprivation and frustration - perhaps the outside world can be that way as well.
-In the prison however, these feelings of isolation are greatly magnified and while inmates have been relocated to a prison complex for certain reasons, their removal from society should be just punishment.
-There is no reason to torture persons further and put dampers upon their intellectual growth, or impose any deep irreparable psychological damages.
+Prison is often an environment of monotony, deprivation, and frustration.
+Though the outside world can frustrating as well, in prison these feelings of isolation are greatly magnified.
+While inmates have been relocated to a prison complex for certain reasons, there is no reason to arbitrarily deprive and torture people, put dampers upon their intellectual growth, or impose psychological damage.
 The point of a correctional facility is to create an environment of rehabilitation and give the individual the impetus to change.
 Libraries are the appropriate catalyst for this: they provide the individual with the chance to explore intellectual channels and engage in introspection.

-Books and other literature are ideal options to offer as distractions to other behaviors which might be destructive to the staff or residents of the facility.
+Books and other literature are ideal alternatives to other behaviors which might be destructive to the staff or residents of the facility.
 Self-help books and titles on subjects that support education programs give the learner a chance to grow intellectually and perhaps discover skills that are suitable for a profession upon release.
-Leisure fiction is engaging mentally and emotionally and provides readers a reprieve from the daily routine of prison life and can make idle time pass by with a certain level of momentary pleasure.
-Libraries are multi-faceted in this respect regardless of the environment, but in an institution that has little else to offer, libraries represent a sanctuary.
+Leisure fiction is engaging mentally and emotionally, and provides readers a reprieve from the daily routine of prison life and can make idle time pass by with a certain level of pleasure.
+In an institution that has little else to offer, libraries represent a sanctuary.

-People should have the right though to try and make positive changes.
-We don't live in the medieval period where we torture people and we don't live in third world countries where punishments are harsh, permanent, and final.
+But people, including prisoners, should have the right to try to make positive changes.
+We don't live in the medieval period where we torture people, and we don't live in third world countries where punishments are harsh, permanent, and final.
 Like the readers of this article, prisoners should have access to modern comforts like good lighting, electricity, and good reading.
 In the United States, we give people the opportunity to reflect upon their poorly made decisions and give them an opportunity to find redemption.
-The earliest prisons in America were based upon that model and although there has been much reform over the decades since Eastern State, the purpose of punishment has not changed that much.
+The earliest prisons in America were based upon that model, and although there has been much reform over the decades since Eastern State, the purpose of punishment has not changed that much.

-Books and libraries are guaranteed by the California Code of Regulations, Title 15 and most US prisons are compatible with the California model.
+Books and libraries are guaranteed by the California Code of Regulations, Title 15, and comparable policies in prisons elsewhere in the US.
 I encourage everyone to support the right of inmates to access reading materials and engage in higher learning.
-Perhaps you can donate some used books to a prison or even volunteer at a local facility.
+Perhaps you can donate some used books to a prison, or even volunteer at a local facility.
 You don't even have to go into prison to help your community because there are places outside as well that need your support and assistance.